An island of spiritual hedonism

 If you want to learn more about Haad Rin and Leela Beach, Places of Juma has a great article with the top 12 beaches in Koh Phangan.

-Search for the best value accommodation near Haad Rin Beach here (adlink).
+Search for the best hotels near Haad Rin Beach here (adlink).

 Hang out on the beach

-Even if you aren’t the beachgoing type, you have to head to Koh Phangan’s beaches to experience their peacefulness.
+Even if you’re not usually the beachgoing type, it’s worth visiting Koh Phangan’s beaches just to experience their laid-back atmosphere and sense of tranquillity.

 Visit a temple or shrine